AutomationPanda/applitools-cbt-20211216/README.md

 This project is a small Java test automation project containing [JUnit 5](https://junit.org/junit5/) test cases for an [Applitools demo site](https://demo.applitools.com).
-It uses [Apache Maven](https://search.maven.org/) for dependency management.
+It uses [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) for browser interactions and [Apache Maven](https://search.maven.org/) for dependency management.
 Each test case covers the same login behavior, but they do so in different ways:

 1. `TraditionalTest` covers login using traditional assertions on a local machine.